Hodapp87/prosha/README.md

 vast majority of my time in `extend()` and `clone()` for `Vec` - and so I could probably see some huge performance gains if I could simply pre-allocate vectors and share geometry more.
-Also, I'm pretty sure this code does some very task-parallel elements (e.g. anytime a rule branches), and multithreading should be able to exploit this if I care.
+Also, I'm pretty sure this code did some very task-parallel elements (e.g. anytime a rule branches), and multithreading should be able to exploit this if I care.